-Figure 3 represents the planned results based on the intended definitions contained in the Financial Strategy.
+Figure 3 represents the planned results based on the prescribed definitions in the regulations. represents the planned results based on the intended definitions contained in the Financial Strategy.

 Figure 3: Debt Affordability - External Debt Limit

 NET DEBT TO EQUITY

 These graphs compare Council's planned debt with a quantified limit on borrowing contained in the Financial Strategy.
 The quantified limit is net external debt to not exceed 20% of equity.